As you get closer to retirement your investments will change to meet the outcome you have chosen:

 There are three main types of lifestyle strategy or fund:

-For those who want to keep their pension pot invested at retirement with a view to taking income from them (referred to as income drawdown).
+If you want to keep your pension pot invested at retirement with a view to taking income from them (referred to as income drawdown).

 This option is designed to keep your options open at retirement and allows you to adapt to changes in your circumstances.
 However, it also means leaving your pension pot exposed to the ups and downs of investment markets, which could affect the income you can take.

-For those who want to take their pension pot as a cash lump sum.
+If you want to take your pension pot as a cash lump sum.

 This option assumes you’ll want to cash in your pension pot at retirement.
 This gives you the flexibility to use your money however you want, but it won’t provide you with a regular income and only 25% (currently) will be tax free.
 The remaining 75% is taxed as income.